AFractalThought/email_prioritization/writeup.md

 I used **multinomial Logistic Regression**.

 - Logistic regression is interpretable, fast, and a good baseline for text classification.
-- I did not run hyperparameter tuning (e.g., grid search) under time constraints; the goal was a clean, understandable pipeline and working demo.
+- I did not run hyperparameter tuning (e.g., grid search) under time constraints; the goal was a clean, understandable pipeline and working demo or explore other model choices

 ### Decision policy
 The model outputs probabilities for each label via `predict_proba`.